tgieruc/Representation-of-Women-in-Movies/docs/index.md

 {% include embeddings.html %}

 For every decade we can find an “aggressive” cluster for male characters, which is in line with our word cloud observations.
 Another tendency is that negative characteristics are prevalent amongst female attributes throughout the decades: unfaithful, unworthy, sad.
 Throughout time female attributes traverse from more temporal (current emotions or states, e.g. heartbroken, unloved) to intrinsic (proud, clever, talkative), while male characters have the opposing trend (from intrinsic only to emotional state descriptions).
-Additionally, females have appearance-related attributes (overweight, hot, ugly) which are less typical for male characters.
+Additionally, women have appearance-related attributes (overweight, hot, ugly) which are less typical for male characters.

 ### Regression analysis